Janis VanWyhe, President, Grants & Education Awards Coordinator

 Join I did and, as my aunt Eva (a joiner herself) always did, I volunteered.
 A little at first, more later, and now I am honored to be Portland Bead Society's Volunteer Coordinator.

-President Elect and Bead Bazaar Chair
+President Elect, Bead Bazaar Chair, and Artistic Outreach Chair

 Historical and Fantasy beader primarily in the embroidery genre.
 Known to come up with wild and crazy activities and doesn't know when to shut up.
 Currently Artist Outreach chairperson and PBS elect president.
 Living in Canby, OR and working fulltime.
 Mother of 5, grandmother of 11 and one retired husband.
 She fills what time not working, beading or grandmothering with Domestic and International travel.